 NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 Sunday's contest at Reynolds Coliseum has the NC State Wolfpack (1-0) matching up with the UConn Huskies (1-0) at 3:00 PM ET (on November 12).
-Our computer prediction projects a lopsided 92-51 win as our model heavily favors NC State.
+Our computer prediction projects a one-sided 90-54 victory as our model heavily favors NC State.

-The Wolfpack came out on top in their most recent game 84-43 against Charlotte on Tuesday.
+The Wolfpack came out on top in their last outing 84-43 against Charlotte on Tuesday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!